Renting Guide

 AI summary

-In New Zealand, landlords can only increase rent once every 12 months, and not within the first year of your tenancy.
-You must receive at least 60 days' written notice before any change takes effect.
+In New Zealand, landlords can increase rent only once every 12 months, and not within the first year of a tenancy.
+They must provide at least 60 days' written notice before any change takes effect.

 How often can my landlord increase my rent?